Is your life how you want it? Are you ready to move in a new direction?

 Drug and alcohol prevention in conjunction with social skills building and mental health.
 Addresses tobacco, alcohol, marijuana, illegal drugs, communication skills, self-image, making decisions, advertising, violence, anxiety, anger, social skills, assertiveness, mental health topics like anxiety and suicide, and resolving conflicts.
 All age appropriate.

-Educates students about the various facets of gambling, including its role in today's entertainment culture, how the principles of chance are important when playing these games, and how to stay alert to the signs of problem gambling.
-This is a customized program with information and facts taken from both the Stacked Deck curriculum from Hazeldon and the Oregon Problem Gambling Resource.
+Educates students about the various facets of gambling, including its role in today's culture, how the principles of chance are important when playing these games, and how to stay alert to the signs of problem gambling.
+How and where to access help.
+As well as the connection between gaming and gambling.
+This is a customized program with information and facts taken from the Oregon Problem Gambling Resource.

 Child Crisis Intervention